coreinfrastructure/best-practices-badge/criteria.md

 - The ChangeLog MUST include whether the new release fixes any known vulnerabilities. [changelog-vulns]
 - The ChangeLog MAY be a separate file (e.g., "ChangeLog" or "changelog" optionally appended by ".txt", ".md", or ".html" extensions), or it MAY use version control system mechanisms such as the [GitHub Releases workflow](https://github.com/blog/1547-release-your-software).
 - *Rationale*: ChangeLogs are important because they help users decide whether or not they will want to update (and what the impact would be), e.g., if the new release fixes vulnerabilities.

+### Reporting

+*Bug-reporting process*&#8224;

+- If an issue tracker is used, please provide its URL. [report-url]
+- It is RECOMMENDED that an issue tracker be used for tracking individual issues. [report-tracker]&#8224;
+- The project MUST provide a process for users to submit bug reports (e.g., using an issue tracker or a mailing list). [report-process]&#8224;
+- Developers MUST respond to most bug reports submitted in the last 2-12 months (inclusive); the response need not include a fix. [report-responses]&#8224;
+- Developers SHOULD respond to most enhancement requests in the last 2-12 months (inclusive).
+Developers MAY choose not to respond. [enhancement-responses]&#8224;
+- Reports and responses MUST be archived for later searching. [report-archive]&#8224;

+*Vulnerability report process*

+- The project MUST publish the process for reporting vulnerabilities on the project site (e.g., a clearly designated mailing address on https://PROJECTSITE/security, often security@SOMEWHERE); this MAY be the same as its bug reporting process. [vulnerability-report-process]&#8224;
+- If private vulnerability reports are supported, the project MUST include how to send the information in a way that is kept private (e.g., a private defect report submitted on the web using TLS or an email encrypted using PGP).
+If private vulnerability reports are not supported this criterion is automatically met. [vulnerability-report-private]
+- The project MUST provide an initial reply to a security vulnerability report sent to the project, on average, less than 7 days within the last 6 months.
+(If a project is being spammed on its vulnerability report channel, it is okay to only count non-spam messages.) [vulnerability-report-response]

 ### Quality